mschmele/CSPOC/README.md

 ## Project setup

 - I'm using Leinengen, but chances are that you are as well.
 - If you're a fan of atom, the Proto-repl dependencies are already included.
 - `clojure.spec` currently uses an alpha build of the language, but simply starting your repl in the project directory will handle all of that downloading and installing nonsense.
 Isn't that nice?

 ## Helpful Links

+Shoutout to the people at http://clojurians.slack.com

 Rationale and overview: http://clojure.org/about/spec